Canon SL1 vs Sony RX100 IV

 It is notable that the SL1 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SL1 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SL1 and RX100 IV can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Sony RX100 IV Manual.

 So what conclusions can be drawn?
 Is the Canon SL1 better than the Sony RX100 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.